Vyral/steven-pilkington/_posts/2019-03-11-3-myths-home-sellers-should-be-wary-of.md

 {% include pullquote.html %}

 **2. You know exactly what your home is worth.** As we know, online home estimate tools are in abundance.
 If you look a little closer, the fine print will tell you that most of those estimates can be off by as much as 15% to 20%, up or down.
-Unless an estimate that is this wide of the mark is okay with you, I wouldn't rely too heavily on online estimate calculators.
+Unless an estimate that is this wide off the mark is okay with you, I wouldn't rely too heavily on online estimate calculators.

 And certain factors like square footage, conditions, the overall landscape of the market, etc., often go unaccounted for by a non-professional.
 Do your homework and speak to a professional so you don’t run the risk of leaving thousands of dollars on the table.&nbsp;